How-To

 Backup HTML: Static 2-by-3 product grid

-Example 2: Cart recovery with live inventory or size selection
+2. Cart recovery with size or inventory selection

-Cart emails often fail because the shopper has a small unresolved question: Is my size still available?
-Is the discount still active?
+Cart emails usually fail on one unresolved question.
+Is my size still there?
+Is the discount live?
 Can I switch color?
-AMP can answer those questions sooner.
+AMP answers it a step earlier.

 You left the TrailFlex Jacket in your cart.